 7 km

 The cloverleaf city of Fürth is known for its green oases.
-In addition to the city's sights, the floodplain landscape along the Pegnitz and Rednitz rivers is always an attraction for nature lovers and hiking enthusiasts.
-The seven-kilometre tour takes you through idyllic parks and natural river meadows, takes you to a viewpoint at the confluence of the Pegnitz and Rednitz rivers - and all within the city limits.
+In addition to the city's sights, the floodplain landscape along the Pegnitz and Rednitz rivers is an attraction for anyone who loves hiking and nature.
+The seven-kilometre tour takes you through idyllic parks, natural river meadows and to a viewpoint at the confluence of the Pegnitz and Rednitz rivers - all within the city limits.
 There are always beautiful spots that invite you to make yourself comfortable with a picnic.
-Even on the first section of the route, you will have the opportunity to stock up on delicious provisions.
-And of course, Fürth's restaurants and cafés invite you to round off the breezy day with a good meal, for example at the "Grüner Brauhaus".
+Even on the first section of the route, you have the opportunity to stock up on delicious provisions.
+And, of course, the Fürth catering establishments invite you to round off the breezy day with a good meal, for example at the "Grüner Brauhaus".

 A hiking tour for families and nature lovers